 It’s important to note that these success rates are general estimates and individual outcomes may vary.
 The overall health, specific fertility issues, and other factors can also influence the success of ICSI.

-ICSI procedure step by step
+ICSI procedure step-by-step

 - Preparation: The woman undergoing ICSI will typically receive hormonal medication to stimulate her ovaries and promote the development of multiple mature eggs.
 This involves daily injections for around 8-12 days.